Igalia/wpewebkit.org/about/a-good-choice.md

 ---
 layout: post
-title: "Why WPE?"
+title: "Why Choose WPE?"
 tags: [about]
 data: { dateless: "true" }
 permalink: /about/a-good-choice.html
 ---

-WPE WebKit is widely adopted in many industries, from Digital Signage, Professional Audio, Home Appliances, Set-Top-Boxes, Automotive to Inflight Infotainment.
+WPE WebKit is widely adopted in many industries, from digital signage, professional audio, video and broadcasting, home appliances, set-top-boxes, and automotive to inflight infotainment.
 Countless devices deployed all around the globe are already using WPE WebKit as their web runtime platform and use is growing rapidly.

 If you need a fast and lightweight web runtime for embedded devices that supports most of the web standards, has hardware acceleration wherever it is advantageous, and has a strong focus on multimedia applications, WPE WebKit is a great choice.